cvat-ai/cvat/cvat/apps/auto_annotation/README.md

    - __results__ a instance of python class with converted results.
      Following methods should be used to add shapes:
      ```python
-     # xtl, ytl, xbr, ybr - expected value is float or int
+     # xtl, ytl, xbr, ybr - expected values are float or int
      # label - expected value is int
      # frame_number - expected value is int
      # attributes - dictionary of attribute_name: attribute_value pairs, for example {"confidence": "0.83"}